Young Californian Dies After Accidentally Taking Counterfeit Xanax

 His family, too, felt his loss keenly.
 Tosh was extremely close to his family, often getting together for family dinners and to play games with his mom, dad, three siblings and two nieces, who adored him.
 They shared a love of sports and enjoyed going to many San Francisco Giants games together.

 Tosh was a unique young man, but this terrible story is far from unique.
 That same week, another young man died after taking a pill from the very same batch of counterfeit Xanax that killed Tosh.
 A third person was hospitalized.
 In May 2017, NBC Bay Area reported that there had been 130 known overdose deaths linked to fentanyl in the Bay Area since 2015.
-The CDC does not track fentanyl overdoses separately from other synthetic opioid overdoses, but their national statistics indicated that overdoses caused by synthetic opioids rose to 9,580 in 2015 (a 72% increase over 2014).
+The CDC does not track fentanyl deaths separately from other synthetic opioid deaths, but their national statistics indicated that deaths caused by synthetic opioids rose to 9,580 in 2015 (a 72% increase over 2014).
 In parallel, the DEA reported that in 2015 forensic laboratories across the country had found 13,002 incidences of fentanyl in their drug testing (a 65% increase over 2014).

 These statistics indicate that fentanyl is a substantial part of the United States' opioid epidemic, which the New York Times estimates claimed 59,000 lives in 2016.
 According to a July 2016 DEA report, drug traffickers import unregulated fentanyl, or even more potent fentanyl analogs, in powder form from China at a very low cost.
 In the past, they mixed fentanyl with illegal drugs like heroin to boost the potency of their products, often without telling their buyers.
 That activity continues, but more recently traffickers in Mexico, Canada and the United States have been purchasing industrial pill presses along with fentanyl, and manufacturing their own convincing counterfeit prescription pills.
 Hundreds of thousands of these pills have entered the U.S. market since 2014.